microsoft/MixedReality-UXTools-Unreal/README.md

 # Getting Started

-1. Get UE 4.25 preview 6 or later.
+1. Get UE 4.25 or later.
 Earlier previews or UE versions are not supported.
+1. **Note**, if you are running UE 4.25.0 and your computer's GPU supports ray tracing you must disable UE 4.25 ray tracing support for UXT's custom shaders to compile.
+To disable ray tracing navigate to _C:\Program Files\Epic Games\UE_4.25\Engine\Config\Windows_ (or where your installation is located), open _DataDrivenPlatformInfo.ini_ and change _bSupportsRayTracing=true_ to _bSupportsRayTracing=false_ (this setting change is not required in UE 4.25.1 or later).
 1. Clone this repository.
 1. Checkout public/0.8.x.
 Bear in mind this branch is alive, it is not a release, and will be **updated regularly with potentially breaking changes**.
 There will be a release tag (e.g. release/0.8.0) marked as such in GitHub.